+Senior year students are eligible for accredited internships after completing course work and other minimum requirements as specified by their School/Department.
 The opportunity to participate in university-approved internships is an option available to students in all majors, and students are encouraged to take advantage of this program.
-The Career Services Unit in collaboration with academic departments ensures that an adequate number of quality internship opportunities are available for selection by students.
-Students can view a list of AUD internship affiliated partners under the Student Affairs webpage or contact a career advisor.
-Students participating in internships can complement their classroom experience and earn credits toward their degree in an approved off-campus employer that provides practical learning in a professional setting.
+The Career Services Division in collaboration with academic departments ensures that an adequate number of quality internship opportunities are available for selection by students.